Classical Education Benefits

 A Christian world view: Charles Colson shares how classical education serves "to educate and equip the next generation of Christians", in his message "Defending the Faith".

-Academic Performance Statistics at a Glance: The following national statistics were compiled and published by the Association of Classical & Christian Schools (ACCS)
+Academic Performance Statistics at a Glance: Students in Classical Christian Schools consistently score above the national norms in standardized testing.
+The following national statistics were compiled and published by the Association of Classical & Christian Schools (ACCS)